-2017 BEPS global survey Bookmark has been added
+2017 BEPS global survey has been saved

 2017 BEPS global survey

 This is the fourth year that Deloitte has conducted the "OECD Base Erosion and Profit Shifting (BEPS) survey."
 The objective of this annual survey has been to gauge the views of multinational companies regarding the Global Tax Reset and the OECD's Base Erosion and Profit Shifting (BEPS) initiative, and the expected resulting impact on their organizations.
 The 2017 survey focused on understanding how multinationals' perspectives on BEPS have changed since the BEPS recommendations went into effect.
 The final 2017 survey results are below.

 The responses from this year's survey show that companies' views may have stabilized as BEPS and the Global Tax Reset has been integrated within the larger tax landscape.
 Key findings from the survey indicate that: